t35-turbo/TanTanChat-GitOps-Public/README.md

 - kubectl configured to access your cluster

 ## Setup

+### 0. Fork the code branch for GitHub Actions and package builds
+This repository contains kubernetes manifests and configurations for deploying the application.
+You'll need to fork the other repository in order to be able to have CI.

 ### 1. Fork and Clone

 1. Fork this repository to your GitHub account